twit96/PharaohsPhury_Phaser3/assets/sources.md

  - File Name: 'background'
  - Used in: 'level.js'

+### End of Level Music
+ - Source:
+ - File Name: 'HappyEndingPlay'
+ - Used in: 'gameOverScene.js'

+## Sound Effects

+#### Mummy Beam
+ - Source:
+ - File Name: 'beam'
+ - Used in: 'mummy.js'

+#### Level Picker Button Pops
+ - Source:
+ - File Name: 'buttonPops'
+ - Used in: 'levelPicker.js'

+#### Died Cry
+ - Source:
+ - File Name: 'dyingSound_1'
+ - Used in: 'level.js'

+#### Died Yell
+ - Source:
+ - File Name: 'dyingSound_2'
+ - Used in: 'level.js'

+#### Explosion
+ - Source:
+ - File Name: 'explosion'
+ - Used in:

+#### Melee Attack Swoosh
+ - Source:
+ - File Name: 'MeleeAttack'
+ - Used in: 'mummy.js'

+#### Pick Up Item
+ - Source:
+ - File Name: 'pickup'
+ - Used in:

 # Images
 Needs to be filled out.

-# Tilesets
+## Tilesets
 Location: '../assets/tilesets/'

-### [Inca Tileset: ](https://opengameart.org/content/inca-tileset) Used in 'level.js' for our Level 0 through Level 7 tilemaps.
+#### [Inca Tileset: ](https://opengameart.org/content/inca-tileset) Used in 'level.js' for our Level 0 through Level 7 tilemaps.

-### Sand Tileset: Created by our very own Devyn Garza with photoshop.
+#### Sand Tileset: Created by our very own Devyn Garza with photoshop.
 Used in 'level.js' for our Level 8 (Final Boss) tilemap.

-# Tilemaps
+## Tilemaps
 Location: '../assets/tilemaps/'

 There are 9 tilemaps in total for our game: A tutorial tilemap, 7 level tilemaps, and a final boss tilemap.
 We created each of these using the [Tiled Map Editing Software] (https://www.mapeditor.org/).